MfgLabs/precepte/README.md

 d973de8a-55fd-432b-bfe8-7a5d91457f8f/z43zso6
 ```

-Note that it printed two calls. both have the same span since they are from the same request.
+Note that it printed two calls.
+Both have the same `span` since they are from the same request.

 ## Stacking monitored